Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 Additional photos & information are constantly being added to the tutorial.

-I am also (FINALLY!) currently working on creating video tutorials for my YouTube channel! :D
+We are also (FINALLY!) currently working on creating video tutorials for the Cu Electroforming YouTube channel! :D

 Interested?